alibardide5124/ComposeAdvancedShadow/README.md

 | `spread`       | Amount of shadow spread                                             |
 | `alpha`        | Shadow Color Alpha.
 Its recommended to use alpha for better shadows |

+Use `Modifier.advancedShadow(...)` inside a layout with `View.LAYER_TYPE_SOFTWARE` enabled to prevent render issues in api < 28.
+For that you can use `AdvancedShadowContainer` or just set it manualy in your layout

 ## Support

 If you like this application, just support it by joining [**stargazers**](https://https://github.com/alibardide5124/News-app/stargazers) for this repository